microbiomedata/metaG/README.md

 # End-to-end workflows

-This is prototypes for running end-to-end workflows for the metaG and metaT workflows.
+This contains a prototype for running end-to-end workflows for the metaG workflow.

 ## Prep